BeardOverflow/MergeCrunch/README.md

  youtube-dl -F URL_CRUNCH_HERE
 ```

-**Prefered subtitle language (argument -s):**
+**Prefered language (argument -s):**

-This script download all availables subtitles and merged in the file.
-So, if you want to set a prefered language, you will specific by command line.
+Using a prefered language, you set a default subtitle track in your mkv.
+Also, title description and default output filename are set according to language.

 ```sh
 ./mergecrunch.sh -i URL_CRUNCH_HERE -c -f 720p -s esES
 ```
-Same top, but now I set Spanish subtitle as prefered.
+Same top, but now I set spanish subtitle track as prefered.
+Also, default output filename will be in spanish.

 Argument -s only admit this values:
 - "enUS" for  English.
 - "esES" for Spanish Castillian.
 - "esLA" for Spanish Mejicano.
-- "fre" for Français.
+- "frFR" for force Français.
-- "ita" for Italiano.
+- "itIT" for force Italiano.
-- "por" for Português.
+- "ptBR" for force Português.
+- "deDE" for force Deutsch.
+- "arME" for force العربية

 **Output file name (argument -o):**
 ```sh